 Buying a car can be an overwhelming task from the moment you start shopping around town.
 Once you finally make a purchase, the last thing you want to worry about when driving off the lot with your shiny new ride is whether it's going to fall apart on you in the next month.
+Unfortunately, it does happen.

 But like most states, Hawaii offers recourse to those faced with this situation.
 As a matter of fact, the state goes the extra mile to ensure that you understand the process of filing a complaint under the Lemon Law.

-Under the Lemon Law, a consumer has a period of two years or 24,000 miles to bring the defect to the attention of the manufacturer or the dealer acting as a representative of the manufacturer.
+Under the Lemon Law, a consumer has a period of 2 years or 24,000 miles to bring the defect to the attention of the manufacturer or the dealer acting as a representative of the manufacturer.
 In addition, you must meet the following requirements: